 monthly timeframe: it starts on the first day and ends on the last day of a calendar month.

 The form of product is base load.
 Base load means a fixed amount of MW is allocated throughout the hours 00:00 – 23:59 CET of all relevant days of the period subject to announced reduction periods.

-Article 6 Bidding zone borders covered

-The bidding zone borders covered by this LTTR RD Proposal include all borders between two bidding zones, which are part of the Baltic CCR according to Decision No. 06/2016 of the Agency for the Cooperation of Energy Regulators (hereafter referred to as the “ACER”).

-The LTTR RD Proposal does not apply to bidding zone borders for which the competent NRAs have adopted coordinated decisions not to issue LTTRs in accordance with Article 30(1) of the FCA Regulation.

-The bidding zone borders covered by the LTTR RD Proposal are set out in Annex 1 of the LTTR RD Proposal.

-In case of the introduction of new bidding zone borders or the deletion of bidding zone borders within the Baltic CCR, where LTTRs are to be allocated, this LTTR RD Proposal shall be amended accordingly, as set out in Article 4(12) of the FCA Regulation.

-In case of the introduction of LTTRs, pursuant to the relevant NRAs decision related to Article 30 of the FCA Regulation, this LTTR RD Proposal shall be amended accordingly, as set out in Article 4(12) of the FCA Regulation.
+The product form may include reduction periods, i.e. specific calendar days and/or hours within the product period, in which cross-zonal capacities with a reduced amount of MW are offered, taking into account a foreseen specific network situation (e.g. planned maintenance, long-term outages).

+The LTTRs that shall be issued on each bidding-zone border are defined in Annex 1.

-Article 7 Publication and implementation of the LTTR RD Proposal
+Article 9 Publication and implementation

-The relevant TSOs shall publish the LTTR RD Proposal without undue delay after the approval by the relevant NRAs or a decision has been taken by the ACER in accordance with Article 4(10) and Article 4(11) of the FCA Regulation.
+The relevant TSOs shall publish the LTTR RD without undue delay after the approval by the relevant NRAs or a decision has been taken by the ACER in accordance with Article 4(10) and Article 4(11) of the FCA Regulation.

-The implementation of the LTTR RD Proposal shall coincide with the auction calendar as coordinated and published by the SAP.
+The implementation of the LTTR RD shall coincide with the auction calendar as coordinated and published by the SAP.

-The implementation of auctions with a yearly timeframe on all bidding zone borders covered by this LTTR RD Proposal will be completed no later than for the next yearly auction after the approval, in accordance with the auction calendar as coordinated and published by the SAP.
+The implementation of auctions with a yearly timeframe on all bidding zone borders covered by this LTTR RD will be completed no later than for the next yearly auction after the approval, in accordance with the auction calendar as coordinated and published by the SAP.

-The implementation of auctions with a quarterly timeframe on all bidding zone borders covered by this LTTR RD Proposal will be completed no later than for the next quarterly auction after the approval, in accordance with the auction calendar as coordinated and published by the SAP.
+The implementation of auctions with a quarterly timeframe on all bidding zone borders covered by this LTTR RD will be completed no later than for the next quarterly auction after the approval, in accordance with the auction calendar as coordinated and published by the SAP.

-The implementation of the auction with monthly timeframe on all bidding zone borders covered by this LTTR RD Proposal will be completed no later than for the next monthly auction following the month after the approval, in accordance with the auction calendar as coordinated and published by the SAP.
+The implementation of the auction with monthly timeframe on all bidding zone borders covered by this LTTR RD will be completed no later than for the next monthly auction following the month after the approval, in accordance with the auction calendar as coordinated and published by the SAP.

-The LTTR RD Proposal will be implemented following the milestones below:
+The LTTR RD will be implemented following the milestones below:

 The establishment and implementation of the SAP in accordance with Article 48 of the FCA Regulation;

 The implementation of EU HAR in accordance with Article 51 of the FCA Regulation;

-The implementation of methodology for splitting long-term cross-zonal capacity in accordance with Article 16 of the FCA Regulation;

-The implementation of methodology for capacity calculation for long-term timeframes in accordance with Article 10 of the FCA Regulation.
+Relevant TSOs have agreed on the splitting of long-term transmission rights at least for yearly and monthly timeframes.